menacit/practical_cryptography_course/19-asym_intro.md

 Also known as "**public-key cryptography**".

-Spooks and researches have been using it since the late 70s.
+Spooks and researches have been fiddling with it since the late 70s - the rest of us since the \~90s.

 Requires usage of electronic computers
 (sorry, humans!).

+Before we dig into this, a gentle reminder...

 ![bg right:30%](images/19-robot.jpg)